sirkrypt0/Niko/README.md

 the .zip file.

 You can also simply download the niko folder and run the `setup.py` script with suitable parameters to build an installer yourself.

+## Python 2.7 support
+As the PSF annoucend, that Python 2.7 will only get minor updates and Python 3 is the future of Python, this project will mainly be developed on Python 3.
+You can always go to the Python 2.7 branch and download this version as you need it.
+But be aware that nearly no progress will happen there.